apache/xerces2-j/readme.txt

 This SVN branch contains Xerces proprietary unit test cases for the Xerces XML Schema (XSD) 1.1 functionality.

 Configuration notes: Minimum JRE needed to run these tests is 1.5.
-These unit tests contain a folder "data" parallel to the "src" folder, that contain the XML and XSD documents needed by the unit tests.
+These unit tests contain a folder "data" alongside to the "src" folder, that contain the XML and XSD documents needed for the unit tests.
 Before invoking this unit test suite, the following argument needs to be provided to the Java VM, -Dorg.apache.xerces.tests.dataDir=<path to data directory>
 relative to which the unit tests would retrieve XML and XSD documents.